Joseph-Burke/Tic-Tac-Toe/README.md

 - To quickly play the game, follow the link in the Live Demo section and hit the Run button in the header.
 The game will begin in the window on the right.

-- To download the contents of this repository, follow the steps in the 'Getting Started' section.
+- To download the contents of this repository and play the game locally, follow the steps in the 'Getting Started' section.

 ## Built With